NREL/floris/docs/layout_optimization.md

-User settings include `rotation_step`, which specifies the step size for rotating the grid (in degrees); `rotation_range`, which specifies the range of rotation angles; `translation_step` or `translation_step_D`, which specifies the step size for translating the grid in meters or rotor diameters, respectively; abd `translation_range` specifies the range of possible translations.
+User settings include `rotation_step`, which specifies the step size for rotating the grid (in degrees); `rotation_range`, which specifies the range of rotation angles; `translation_step` or `translation_step_D`, which specifies the step size for translating the grid in meters or rotor diameters, respectively; and `translation_range`, which specifies the range of possible translations.
 All come with default values, which we expect to be suitable for many or most users.